imtiazjadavji/coop/README.md

 # Thinkific Categorize Your Expenses Assignment

-For this test you’ll be given a CSV file which has your expenses.
-Your task is to programmatically fill out the categories and subcategories then provide a summary report.
+For this test you’ll be using a CSV file included in this repository.
+Please follow the assignment document shared with you for detailed instructions.

  1. You can use any programming language you like
- 2. Follow the assignment document shared with you for detailed instructions
- 3. Use CSV file in this repository as the input file
- 4. Submission instruction are below
+ 2. Submission instructions are below

 ## Submission